kspalaiologos/malbolge-lisp/README.md

    iota size nth
 ```

+**MalbolgeLisp** is fairly slow.
+If you want to test programs in a mostly compatible environment to MalbolgeLisp, try [x86Lisp](https://github.com/kspalaiologos/x86lisp) - a Lisp interpreter based on the MalbolgeLisp dialect that I wrote, squashed into a 2.1KB `.exe` file.

 ## Arithmetic on numbers

 A few examples of performing arithmetic in MalbolgeLisp are presented below.
 Note: Signed integers aren't supported.